jnord0/nucleus-security-interview/Engineering_Intern_Interview_Questions.md

 (python)

-Using f-strings to build SQL queries is a security risk because it allows user input to be inserted directly into the query, which can lead to SQL injection.\
+Using f-strings to build SQL queries is a security risk because it allows user input to be inserted directly into the query, which can lead to SQL injection.<br>
-Plain insterts are being used instead of upserts which can cause an error or result in duplicate rows of data. \
+Plain insterts are being used instead of upserts which can cause an error or result in duplicate rows of data. <br>
-Database connection is opened, but never closed which can lead to recourse issues.\
+Database connection is opened, but never closed which can lead to recourse issues. <br>
-No validation of fields, should through an error if email is empty instead of add "" into the database.\
+No validation of fields, should through an error if email is empty instead of add "" into the database. <br>

 (168 and 173) This should use parameterized queries with (?) as a placeholder, so the values are treated as data instead of SQL.
 Also change 'INSERT' to 'INSERT ...
-ON CONFLICT'.\
+ON CONFLICT'. <br>
-(156) No error handling if the JSON is not valid\
+(156) No error handling if the JSON is not valid<br>
 (136) If teh secret is missing the app should fail to start